 The reason of my wrighting the particulars of my life and transactions are to inform my famely and the world.
 I write this from pure motives of justice and truth, and that whether with or against myself.
 (19)

 Anthony Errington was born in 1778 and passed away in 1848.
-His memoir, Coals and Rails: the autobiography of Anthony Errington, a Tyneside colliery waggonway-wright, was written between 1823 and 1830.
+His untitled memoir, edited by P.E.H.
+Hair as Coals and Rails: the autobiography of Anthony Errington, a Tyneside colliery waggonway-wright, was written between 1823 and 1830.
 It covers Errington’s life and family in Tyneside.
-Anthony mainly wrote about the numerous jaw dropping experiences he had in the collieries whilst also covering his childhood and his superstitions.
+Anthony mainly wrote about the numerous jaw-dropping experiences he had in the collieries whilst also covering his childhood and his superstitions.

 An interesting element of Anthony’s memoir is that much of his family worked in the collieries in Tyneside.
 In the introduction, we are told that “A.E. was taught this trade by his father, Robert Errington.”
 (3) When he was young, Robert Errington learnt the trade of woodworking eventually bringing his skill to creating waggons.
-This is the trade that A.E. started the day his father retired.
-It was a well-respected skilled trade that A.E. and other family members excelled in.
+This is the trade that Anthony started the day his father retired.
+It was a well-respected skilled trade that Anthony and other family members excelled in.
 I found learning about how these trades were passed down generations very interesting and almost alien to our modern society.
-The working class was a hard, maybe impossible societal group to escape in the 18th and 19th century but there were still a lot of respectable positions that these people could achieve with many opportunities to earn an honest living for themselves and their family.
+The working class was a hard social group to escape in the 18th and 19th century but there were still a lot of respectable positions that these people could achieve with many opportunities to earn an honest living for themselves and their family.

 found themselves menaced by another product of the depths, a gas which escaped from coal and exploded when it came in contact with the flame of the candle.”
 (5)

-A.E. briefly discusses his childhood too, recalling fights, illnesses and a very nightmarish moment for him – nearly getting buried alive!
+Antony briefly discusses his childhood, recalling fights, illnesses and a very nightmarish moment when he was nearly getting buried alive.
 Not only was working life harsh, there were many dangers such as disease and crime, which made being a child in the late 18th century hazardous.
 I will delve into these moments of his life in more detail in later blog posts.
 Learning about the gruelling reality of everyday life was shocking but it is important to know as it is crucial that this period of British life won’t be forgotten.

-Throughout the memoir, A.E. doesn’t speak too directly about trade unions or politics which is surprising for a piece written from the perspective of someone who believed he was underpaid.
-Besides the dangers of working in the pits, A.E. was very superstitious and believed being a Roman Catholic meant that you had a greater connection with the dead.
+Throughout the memoir, Anthony doesn’t speak directly about trade unions or politics which is surprising for a piece written from the perspective of someone who believed he was underpaid.
+Besides the dangers of working in the pits, he was very superstitious and believed being a Roman Catholic meant that you had a greater connection with the dead.
 This will be studied in more depth in later blog posts.
-It is a very fascinating element of his writing as superstitions in Britain were unalike the ones today.
-If it was the heavy alcohol consumption or the gruelling hours spent working that caused hallucinations, A.E. and many others were sure of the apparitions that they witnessed.
+It is a very fascinating element of his writing as superstitions in Britain were unlike the ones today.
+If it was the heavy alcohol consumption or the gruelling hours spent working that caused hallucinations, Anthony and many others were sure of the apparitions that they witnessed.